aimms/documentation/webui/map-widget.rst

 .. image:: images/MapV3_MultipleNodeSetIcons.png
     :align: center

 To view icons you might have to also configure the Size identifier.
 The icons are scaled as per the node size.
 If you do not configure the Size parameter, the icons will not be visible.
 However you can also control the size via annotations.

+Custom Tooltips and Annotations for nodes
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+When a user hovers over a node a tooltip displays the name of the node.
+It is also possible to override the defalut tooltips for these node by adding the :token:`webui::TooltipIdentifier` annotation attribute to the identifier that was specified as the "Size" for the respective node set.
+You can find further details in `Tooltips for nodes section <map-widget.html#tooltips-for-nodes>`_ on this page.

+It is also possible to add user-annotations in your AIMMS model which will be used to style the corresponding node styles with CSS.
+This can be achieved by adding the :token:`webui::AnnotationsIdentifier` annotation attribute to either the Set that the nodes are indexed over or the Size identifier.
+We suggest adding the :token:`webui::AnnotationsIdentifier` annotation attribute to the Size identifier, and if the size is not speficied to add it to the Set.
+You can find more details with the supported CSS properties in the `CSS properties supported for annotations section <css-styling.html#widgets-and-css-properties-supported-for-annotations>`_.

 Store Focus, Hover and Select for nodes
 -----------------------------------------